maudzung/TTNet-Real-time-Analysis-System-for-Table-Tennis-Pytorch/README.md

   --evaluate            only evaluate the model, not training --resume_path PATH    the path of the resumed checkpoint --use_best_checkpoint
                         If true, choose the best model on val set, otherwise choose the last model --seg_thresh SEG_THRESH
                         threshold of the segmentation output --event_thresh EVENT_THRESH
-                        threshold of the event spotting output --save_test_output    If true, the image of testing phase will be saved
+                        threshold of the event spotting output --save_test_output    If true, the image of testing phase will be saved --video_path PATH     the path of the video that needs to demo --output_format PATH  the type of the demo output --show_image          If true, show the image during demostration --save_demo_output    If true, the image of demonstration phase will be saved
 ```